arielalvesdutra/arielalvesdutra/README.md

 **About**

 Hi, my name is Ariel Alves Dutra.
 I'm a Web Developer.
-I've a graduation of Analysis and System Development (2019) at UNISINOS.
+I've a graduation of Analysis and System Development (2019) at UNISINOS

-**Formal experience**

-I have 1 year and 11 months of professional experience.
-1 year as PHP Developer and 11 months as Java Developer.
+I have 2 years of professional experience.
+1 year as PHP Developer and 1 year as Java Developer.
 I worked with web development implementing solutions for e-commerce, tourism and freight sectors.

 **Skills**